xxfoundation/elixxir-docs/threat_model.md

 ## Mixnet Attacks and Defenses

 All mixnets have attacks that are in each of these categories.
-In this section we enumerate our defenses or partial defenses for attacks in each of these categories.
+In this section we enumerate our defenses or partial defenses for these attacks.

 ### Compulsion attacks